 Other cities are already tracking their work in preparedness, and sharing that data and what they’ve learned.
-Bozeman is already collecting important data, but it’s often scattered across departments or relegated to one-time projects.
-A Stewardship Department would make sure local government is being held accountable, and give the city and our citizens a dashboard for progress.
+Bozeman is already collecting important data and doing valuable assessments, but they’re often scattered across departments or relegated to one-time projects.
+A Stewardship Department would make sure local government is being held accountable all the time, and give the city and our citizens a dashboard for progress.

 2. Set higher standards for new buildings that make healthy, green, resilient neighborhoods.

 With heat waves, wildfires, and drought on the rise, better-built homes aren’t just a preference, they’re a necessity.
 We can make our new neighborhoods beautiful, nearly energy independent, and pay for it sensibly.
 Even in a cold climate like Bozeman, homes built to use nearly zero net energy could be paid off by the time most people move out12.
 Greater canopy cover and drought-resistant landscapes provide better fire protection and use little to no water, compared to traditional lawns and open spaces.

 3. Expand and develop joint adaption plans for wildfire, drought, and extreme heat.